ObsMod/pylawr/docs/source/user/noise.rst

 Reflectivity measurements are disturbed by noise from internal electrical circuits used in the receiver chain and by atmospheric noise from outside the system :cite:`lengfeld2014`.
-To be able to dectect also weak weather signals an accurate background noise estimation is crucial.
+To be able to detect also weak weather signals, an accurate background noise estimation is crucial.

 Beam Expansion